Learning something once is enough of a challenge—so how are your employees doing when it comes to retaining that information in the long term?

 No matter how great your eLearning course is—no matter how engaging the content—participants in your course might leave the course feeling, or being, unprepared to actually apply what you have taught them.

-Even before you create the eLearning course, be clear with yourself and with others WHY you’re conducting this training, WHY it’s important, and WHAT you want your audience to learn.
+Even before you create the eLearning course, be clear with yourself and with your team WHY you’re creating this eLearning course, WHY it’s important, and WHAT you want your audience to learn.

-Communicate all of this to your employees throughout the process of training, and then follow up with words and actions that encourage them to implement what they’ve learned.
+Communicate all of this to your employees throughout the process (before, during, and after the program), and then follow up with words and actions that encourage them to implement what they’ve learned.

-After the eLearning course is completed, give students documents (via Dropbox, PDFs, email, etc) that they can take back to work with them and look at whenever they need.
+After the eLearning course is completed, give students job performance aids (checklists, cheat sheets, quick videos) that they can take back to work with them and look at whenever they need them.
 This sort of document is especially helpful when you’re teaching new procedures or adding new steps to existing ones.
 Even better, make sure that practical, easily-referenced training materials are available to employees through a centralized knowledge base.

 You need to ensure that each manager is able to articulate why the course is important to the individual employee and the organization as a whole.
 For particularly important courses, you may wish to invest in some management training, to equip your managers with the information they need to help them encourage their team to apply what they learned in the training.